VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/shaders.md

 1. There's a *lot* of overhead for just using the GPU.
 You need to detect it, reserve some memory, copy your data to it, process it, and copy it back.
 2. There's a lot of different GPUs.
 Different vendors, models, etc. These will have wildly different capabilities, support different APIs, etc.

-Basically, this means you need to both be sure you're workload will actually benefit.
-It needs to be parrallizable in the first place, you need to be processing *a lot* of data to justify the overhead, and you need to know you have a GPU in the system(s) that can actually use it.
+Basically, this means you need to both be sure your workload will actually benefit.
+It needs to be parallelizable in the first place, you need to be processing *a lot* of data to justify the overhead, and you need to know you have a GPU in the system(s) that can actually use it.
 As a general rule of thumb, if you're not processing an array/matrix with at least 100,000 items, it's probably not worth it.
-For context, assuming each item is a byte, that's about 100 killobytes.
+For context, assuming each item is a byte, that's about 100 kilobytes.

-So, if it's not enough data or if it's not a parallizable task, the anser to "how do we put it to use?" is "Don't."
+So, if it's not enough data or if it's not a parallelizable task, the answer to "how do we put it to use?" is "Don't."

 {{< hint info >}}

 If you hadn't guessed from the mentioning of there being overhead, various platforms, and thresholds for the amount of data before it makes sense: Profiling matters.
-You will absolutly need to profile your code for this.
+You will absolutely need to profile your code for this.
 Generating [Flamegraphs](https://www.brendangregg.com/flamegraphs.html) (if you can) is particularly helpful.

 {{< /hint >}}

-But, if you've got an applicable problem, the sitation is still messy.
-There's a whole variety of GPU vendors and APIs in a venn diagram from hell making actually utilizing this stuff a massive pain.
+But, if you've got an applicable problem, the situation is still messy.
+There's a whole variety of GPU vendors and APIs in a venn-diagram from hell making actually utilizing this stuff a massive pain.
 So while you could go write openCL or CUDA (or Vulkan, or Halide) code directly, you'll probably find a bunch of weird edge cases across systems and it's just generally more of a pain than it's worth.
 So, frankly, I'm not even going to look into those languages anymore than to let you know that it's quite likely the ones we will look into will actually still use their APIs, so, you'll probably still need their respective compilers/headers/toolchain on your system.
 Of special note, if you're using Cuda this probably means the full 11GB-or-so or so install with the `nvcc` compiler, which you can grab [Here](https://developer.nvidia.com/cuda-downloads) for Windows or Linux (though, if Linux you should try your package manager first).

 So, reading that probably just made you go "Oh this is going to be compiler hell, isn't it?".
 Yes.
 It will be.
-Espically on Windows.
+Especially on Windows.
 So, is it worth it?
 Well, just running one of the [example programs](https://github.com/arrayfire/arrayfire-python/blob/master/examples/benchmarks/monte_carlo_pi.py) for the [Arrayfire](https://arrayfire.com) library I got an **88x speedup** (though I'm pretty sure this doesn't count the overhead of initalizing the GPU) when the code was ran on the GPU.
 So, yes, even if we did have to use OpenCL or Cuda directly, it probably would be.

-Fortunately, we dont.
+Fortunately, we don't.

 From my digging I've found two good options that play nice with a lot of languages and different system configurations:  [Futhark](https://futhark-lang.org) and [Arrayfire](https://arrayfire.com).
 I'll focus on these two, but you should know there are other options.
 If you're into Rust, there's [emu](https://github.com/calebwin/emu).
 Nim? check out [shady](https://github.com/treeform/shady).
 JS? [this library called "GPGPU "](https://github.com/DanRuta/GPGPU) should do the trick.
 If you use Matlab, it should already be GPU accelerated, at least assuming you have an Nvidia graphics card.
 For these more specific ones  I don't have experance with these to know if they're good or bad.
 All of that said, you can *probably* make Futhark work damn near anywhere on account of the fact that it spits out C code for using either OpenCL, Cuda, Ptheads, or - failing all else - normal ol' sequantial processing (just C, no special sauce).
 So, anywhere you can load C code, Futhark should work too.
 This is pretty much everywhere, as almost all languages have at least some way to load in a library written in C for speed sake.
 It also can generate python libraries easily, which is nice too.